Volvo XC70 Interior

 - "Decent space for two adults, but three abreast seating is best reserved for quick trips.
 Under-seat foot space is tight, compromising comfort when the front seats are too far back.
 The available child-booster seats are a welcome convenience rarely found on vehicles of any stripe." -- Consumer Guide (2013)

-- "For the most part, the gauges are easy to read and controls operate intuitively, though the array of small audio buttons looks somewhat dated.
-The interface for the available navigation system feels a few years behind rivals' systems in both its graphics and day-to-day functionality." -- Edmunds
+- "For the most part, the gauges are easy to read and controls operate intuitively, though the array of small audio buttons looks somewhat dated." -- Edmunds

-- "Buttons and gauges are sleek and mostly easy to identify and use." -- Kelley Blue Book
+- "Buttons and gauges are sleek and mostly easy to identify and use, none more so than the human-shaped climate controls - press the ‘head’ to direct ventilation that way, for example." -- Kelley Blue Book

-- "The central control panel is busier than some buyers might prefer; it's filled with many small buttons that will take time to master and they can be difficult to locate at a glance.
-A touchscreen would go a long way toward improving usability." -- Consumer Guide (2013)
+- "The central control panel is busier than some buyers might prefer; it's filled with many small buttons that will take time to master and they can be difficult to locate at a glance." -- Consumer Guide (2013)

-The 2014 Volvo XC70 has 33.3 cubic feet of cargo space behind the rear seats and 72.1 cubic feet with the rear seats folded, which are both large measurements for the class.
-Reviewers appreciate the XC70’s large cargo area, as well as its cargo tie-down points, 40/20/40-split-folding rear seats and available fold-flat front passenger seat, which helps the XC70 accommodate very large items.
-However, one test driver says that the XC70 has limited small-item storage in the cabin.
+The 2015 Volvo XC70 has a larger cargo area than most competitors, with 33.3 cubic feet of cargo space behind the rear seats and 72.1 cubic feet with the rear seats folded.
+A power liftgate is optional.
+The XC70’s large cargo area appeals to critics, as do its flexible split-folding rear seats and available fold-flat passenger seat, which allows the XC70 to accommodate longer items.
+However, some reviewers wish there were more places to store small items around the cabin.

 - "Large, boxy, nicely finished cargo area features flat-folding 2nd-row seats and handy under-floor storage.
 A storage-lid prop and cargo tie-down points are nice touches.
 In-cabin storage is limited to an average-size glovebox and center console, as well as a few tiny cubbies." -- Consumer Guide (2013)